Photo of David A. Williams

 Research Interests

-I am a member of the Milagro, STACEE and VERITAS collaborations, pursuing the study of high-energy gamma-rays from astrophysical objects.
+I am a member of the VERITAS and CTA collaborations, pursuing the study of high-energy gamma-rays from astrophysical objects.
 These experiments adapt experimental techniques developed for particle physics to explore outstanding problems in high-energy astrophysics and gamma-ray astronomy.
 I am particularly interested in understanding the nature of gamma-ray bursts and the high-energy emission mechanism of active galactic nuclei.
-I participate in both the development of the instrumentation for the experiments, especially the electronics, and in the analysis and interpretation of the data.
+I participate in both the development of the instrumentation for the experiments, especially the electronics and photodetectors, and in the analysis and interpretation of the data.

 Complete list of VERITAS publications